zalavariandris/lighttrace3/README.md

   - [x] fix SVGRaytracer interacting with a rectangle.
   - [x] support dispersion in svg-raytracer?
   - [ ] support colored lines
+  - [ ] Since SVG raytracing uses random numbers, its flickering.
+Add a uniform random number to diffuse sampling, or a random number with seed.

 - WebGL raytracer
   - [x] rasterize bias: fix ray energy uniform in all direction